 Key Contributions

-- A rare 10-year longitudinal account of populist Facebook communication outside the Anglo-American context.
+- Rare 10-year longitudinal evidence on sentiment and engagement in populist political Facebook communication outside the Anglo-American context.

-- Evidence bearing on negative campaigning, permanent campaigning, and political professionalization debates.
+- Speaks to debates on negative campaigning, populism, permanent campaigning, and political professionalization.

 Methods